robot5000-design/ms1-band-website/README.md

 For the site owner:

-- I want fans to be able to listen to samples of my music and be directed to spotify where I make money from their repeat listens.
+- I want fans to be able to listen to samples of my music and be directed to Spotify where I make money from their repeat listens.

 For a fan: